- Sphere Engine overview

 fi

-In this stage you can also:
+In this stage you can also set other final result parameters (final execution time

-Finalization
+Finalization (post

 This stage is dedicated to summarizing and clean-up procedures.
 It is allowed to fail without failing the entire submissions, but this is not recommended.
 For potential information about failure during this stage please refer to:

-- stage finalization output
+- stage finalization output,

-- stage finalization error
+- stage finalization error,

-- debug log
+- debug log.

-In this stage you can also:
+In this stage you can use:

 - access